What’s it all about?

 Warehouse conversions are common as development has expanded along the river.
 The Corniche, three residential towers designed by Foster + Partners and incorporating 253 apartments, was recently built on Albert Embankment.

-Tube: Kennington locals have the choice of three Tube stations.
+Tube: Kennington locals have the choice of four Tube stations.
 On the Northern Line, Kennington and Oval stations are both in Zone 2.
 Nearby Lambeth North is on the Bakerloo Line and is in Zone 1.

 Road: Once you’re out of the traffic on the busy A3, it takes under an hour to reach the M25, or 40 minutes to get to the M1 if you’re heading north.